bomurphy/Capstone-Individual/README.md

 * I like watching movies and tv shows.
 * I like going fishing at Lake Monroe and spending the day out on the lake.
 * I like going golfing in my free time.
-* I really like hanging out and spending time with family and friends.